KarenMohan/Pride-Project-Online-Voting-Application-/README.md

 **Voting Mechanism:** Users can vote for participants in real-time while the voting is active.
 Each user can vote for up to 5 participants.

 **Result Publishing:** After voting ends, results can be published, showing the total votes and winner details.

+## Technologies Used

+- **HTML/CSS**:
+  Used for creating the structure and styling the user interface (Frontend).

+- **JavaScript**:
+  Handles the logic for user interaction, form validation, and dynamic updates in the frontend.
+It also manages local storage for simulating a backend system.

+- **Bootstrap**:
+  A CSS framework for making the design responsive and mobile-friendly.

+- **LocalStorage (Browser)**:
+  Acts as the backend for storing user data, participants, and votes, allowing the application to function without a traditional backend server.